integrated-inferences/CausalQueries/README.md

 ![](https://cranlogs.r-pkg.org/badges/grand-total/CausalQueries)
 <!-- badges: end -->

 `CausalQueries` is a package that lets you declare binary causal models, update beliefs about causal types given data and calculate arbitrary estimands.
-Model definition makes use of `dagitty` functionality.
+Model definition is implemented via a `dagitty` style syntax.
 Updating is implemented in `stan`.

 * See vignettes for a guide to getting started.